futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER12.md

     "Q1": "Foundations locked: you can build and arrange a complete track.
 Next quarter we’ll polish sound design and mixing.", "Q2": "Sound-design and mix skills boosted; two tracks ready for feedback.
-Time to craft your signature style.", "Q3": "Branding and release prep under way; three finished tracks and growing socials.", "Q4": "EP released, first 1 000 streams, and a sustainable creation schedule for year 2."
+Time to craft your signature style.", "Q3": "Branding and release prep under way; three finished tracks and growing socials.", "Q4": "EP released, first 1 000 streams, and a sustainable creation schedule for continued growth."
   },
   "kpi": [
     "4 finished tracks",